boshtannik/embedded-nano-mesh/README.md

 - Raspberry PI pico

 ## Porting to other platforms
-While initially designed to be able to run at least on Atmega328p microcontollers - it can run natively on huge variety of other platforms and operating systems.
+Initially it was designed to be able to run on Arduino nano - it can run on huge variety of other microcontollers or personal computers.
 Protocol is using `embedded-io` trait to communicate with radio modules.
+To run the protocol on new platform - the implementation of `embedded-io` must be provided.

 ## Issues and discussions:
 Contacs are: